Kadi-Algosair/control-the-arm/README.md

 # control-the-arm

-usespeech to move robot arm
+use speech to move robot arm